jmacmcneill93/tic-tac-toe-react/README.md

 ## Downloading the app

-1. You will first need to clone the repository on to your computer
-2. Once you have cloned your repo, open the folder in any text code editor you would like.
-3.
+Clone or download the repository onto your computer.
+Once you have done this, install the node packages but running `npm i` in your terminal.